tiguelu/devcontainers/github.com/Azure/ARO-RP/.devcontainer/README.md

 ## Tasks

-If your workspace didn't already contain a tasks.json, the dev container tasks will created in the workspace.
+If your workspace didn't already contain a tasks.json, the dev container will create its own in the workspace.

 If your workspace already had a tasks.json file, it won't be changed.
-It can be merged with the dev container tasks, if desired, but any original comments will be lost.
+It can be merged with the dev container tasks.json, if desired, but any original comments will be lost.
 To do so:
 ```bash
 $ cp /ARO-RP/.vscode/tasks.json /ARO-RP/.vscode/orig.tasks.json
 $ jsonlint -Sf /ARO-RP/.vscode/orig.tasks.json | jq -s '.[0].tasks + .[1].tasks | {version: "2.0.0", tasks: .}' - ~/.vscode-server/data/Machine/tasks.json > /ARO-RP/.vscode/tasks.json